 Ontario families with young children will receive a $200 payout from the government to help with education costs.

-The payments were included in Ontario’s 2020 budget revealed on Thursday which said the government will spend a total of $380 million on the second round of payments, on top of the $378 million given for the first batch of payments.
+The payments were included in Ontario’s 2020 budget revealed earlier this month on November 6, which said the government will spend a total of $380 million on the second round of payments, on top of the $378 million given for the first batch of payments.

-The money will be available through cheques and direct deposits.
+The money will be available through cheques and direct deposits, and it will take approximately two weeks to receive your payment, states the province’s website.

 Back in April, the government provided the first one-time payment to help families offset pandemic costs.